QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial photon eigenstates

 Boldface is used for the density operators and density expectation values of vector quantities.
-All density expectation values in Eqs.~\eqref{eq:rhon2}--\eqref{eq:rhoh} are independent of time since they are given for an eigenstate of the energy operator.
-If the energy eigenstate is also an eigenstate of the momentum operator, the density expectation values are additionally independent of the position.
+Similar relations apply to the narrow-frequency-band wavepacket states based on the spherical photon states.
+All density expectation values in Eqs.~\eqref{eq:rhon2}--\eqref{eq:rhoh} are approximately independent of time since they are given for an approximate eigenstate of the energy operator.
+If the energy eigenstate is also an approximate eigenstate of the momentum operator, which is the case with the narrow-frequency-band plane-wave wavepacket state in Eq.~\eqref{eq:narrow}, the density expectation values are additionally approximately independent of the position.
 The results in Eqs.~\eqref{eq:rhon2}--\eqref{eq:rhoh} are seen to be consistent with previous literature \cite{Bliokh2015a,Bliokh2017b}, as expected.

-When comparing the energy density expectation value in Eq.~\eqref{eq:rhoE} to the well-known energy density of classical field, one must account for the complete lack of knowledge of the phase of single-photon states.
+When comparing the energy density expectation value in Eq.~\eqref{eq:rhoE} to the well-known energy density of classical field, one must account for the complete lack of knowledge of the phase of photon spinors and their narrow-frequency-band approximations.
 In Eq.~\eqref{eq:rhoE}, the phase information is lost in the squares of the absolute values of the complex-valued fields.
 Thus, the density expectation value of energy in Eq.~\eqref{eq:rhoE} corresponds to the expression of the energy density of a classical time-harmonic field averaged over the harmonic cycle as discussed in Sec.~\ref{sec:fields}.
 The lack of phase information applies similarly to the other density expectation values in Eqs.~\eqref{eq:rhon2}--\eqref{eq:rhoh}.
+Applying the eight-spinor formalism to coherent quantum states, which include the phase information and can only be described through the second quantization, discussed in Sec.~\ref{sec:secondquantization}, is beyond the scope of the present work.